Literary Agent: Nicki Stoddart, United Agents

 John pioneered unusual historic walks around Borough and Bankside.
 His walks regularly featured in the City of London festival.
 Some of these innovative tours were in the form of promenade performances – such as the Dragon Quest, created for Mental Fight Club.

 As Artistic Director of SOUTHWARK MYSTERIES (2004-11), John Constable directed many guided walks, workshops and community drama performances, using the arts to help people connect with and creatively respond to their inner-city environment.
 He wrote the libretto for South Of The River, a community opera commissioned by the ENO.
-He is also patron of REWRITE, a charity bringing together young people from different backgrounds to fight prejudice and injustice, particularly surrounding refuge and asylum, through the power of drama and creative writing.

 In November 2010, he was awarded an Honorary Fellowship by London South Bank University for services to the arts and community: ‘for his vision and imagination, for his deep commitment to our local area, for his work in reclaiming lost histories and, above all, for his belief in the transformative power of writing and drama…’